puppetlabs-toy-chest/clamps/README.md

 #### `PE MCollective`

- - `PE MCollective`: Agents which will be participating in MCollective (which is not normally the case for non-root agents on a node with an existing root agent).
+ - `PE MCollective`: which agents which will be participating in MCollective (which is not normally the case for non-root agents on a node with an existing root agent)?

 ![Enabling MCollective](https://cloud.githubusercontent.com/assets/6259/7121978/c5b4dd7a-e1dd-11e4-8370-e2cb199054d7.png)